tiprankstipranks

 Regulation - Risk 1

-Governmental regulations related to labor, employment, immigration and health and safety could adversely impact our results of operations and financial condition.
+Governmental regulations related to labor, employment, immigration and health and safety could adversely impact our business, results of operations, financial condition and cash flows.

-Our business is subject to various federal, state, and local laws and regulations in areas such as labor, employment, immigration, and health and safety.
+Our business is subject to various federal, state and local laws and regulations in areas such as labor, employment, immigration and health and safety.
 These laws frequently evolve through case law, legislative changes and changes in regulatory interpretation, implementation and enforcement.
+The change in administration following the 2024 U.S. presidential election has led and will lead to leadership changes at U.S. federal regulatory agencies with oversight responsibility over the Company and our customers, including, but not limited to, the Centers for Medicare and Medicaid Services and the Health and Human Services Department.
 Our policies and procedures and compliance programs are subject to adjustments in response to these changing regulatory and enforcement environments, which could increase our costs of services provided.
-Although we have contractual rights to pass through cost increases we incur to our customers due to regulatory changes, our delay in, or inability to pass such costs through to our customers, could have a material adverse effect on our financial condition, consolidated results of operations and cash flows.
+Although we have contractual rights to pass through cost increases we incur to our customers due to regulatory changes, our delay in, or inability to pass such costs through to our customers, could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 In addition, if we fail to comply with applicable laws, we may be subject to lawsuits, investigations, criminal sanctions or civil remedies, including fines, penalties, damages, reimbursements or injunctions.
-Also, our customers' facilities are subject to periodic inspection by federal, state and local authorities for compliance with state and local departments of health requirements.
-Expenses resulting from failed inspections of the departments that we service could result in our customers being fined and seeking recovery from us, which could also adversely impact our financial condition, consolidated results of operations and cash flows.
+Also, our customers' facilities are subject to periodic inspection by federal, state and local authorities for compliance with state and local department of health requirements.
+Expenses resulting from failed inspections of the departments that we service could result in our customers being fined and seeking recovery from us, which could also adversely impact our business, financial condition, results of operations and cash flows.

 Regulation - Risk 2

 Our customers are concentrated in the healthcare industry, which is subject to changes in government regulation.
-Many of our customers rely on reimbursement from Medicare, Medicaid and other third-party payors.
-Rates from such payors may be altered or reduced, thus affecting our customers' results of operations and cash flows.
+Many of our customers rely on reimbursement from Medicare, Medicaid and other third-party payers.
+Rates from such payers may be altered or reduced, thus affecting our customers' results of operations and cash flows.

 Regulation - Risk 3